 Here I have another new custom portrait film recipe suitable for lifestyle and fashion portrait shoots called ‘Classy Glow‘.
 This film recipe is a little different from any other film recipe you can find on the internet.
-You will need some camera accessories in order to achieve the effect, which I think is quite interesting and creative when creating my own Fujifilm X-T4 custom recipe.
+You will need some camera accessories to achieve the effect, which I think is quite interesting and creative when creating my own Fujifilm X-T4 custom recipe.

 You can shoot straight out of the camera and get beautiful glowing portraits with this method which I am going about to share below.
 It took me quite some time to come up with a new film recipe because of the pandemic lockdown but now I’m back to shooting portraits and being able to reveal the magic behind this latest ‘Classy Glow’ fashion portrait film recipe.